Vesa Rantanen

 Vesa Rantanen (born 2 December 1975 in Jalasjärvi) is a retired Finnish pole vaulter.

 He competed at the World Championships in 1997 and 1999, the 2002 European Championships and the 2004 Olympic Games without ever reaching the final.

+Competing for the Minnesota Golden Gophers track and field team, Rantanen won the 1998 pole vault at the NCAA Division I Indoor Track and Field Championships with a jump of 5.55 metres.

 His personal best vault is 5.72 metres, achieved in July 2001 in Hamburg.
 The Finnish record currently belongs to Jani Lehtonen with 5.82 metres.